apache/jena-site/source/getting_involved/reviewing_contributions.md

 Use your judgement here, a few hundred lines of code may be considered small if it isn't changing/extending functionality significantly.
 Conversely a small patch that changes a core behavior should be more widely discussed.

-If in doubt start a thread on dev or comment on the JIRA issue, JIRA comments get copied to the dev list so all developers should see the comments even if they aren't explicitly watching the issue.

 ## IP Clearance

 Depending on where a patch comes from there may be IP clearance issues, for small patches this is generally a non-issue.